 The epic poem of James Merrill inspired by the spirit won the National Book Critics Circle Award in 1983, the Pulitzer Prize for Poetry in 1977 and the National Book Award for Poetry in 1980.

 The ideomotor effect is a psychological phenomenon in which the subject makes unconscious actions.
 In reflexive responses to pain, the tears are produced in response to powerful emotions without any conscious decision to cry.

 Hence the phenomenon of automatic writing has been attributed to the reflexive reaction to ideas without any conscious effort on the part of the person.
 But the people do not believe it to be the reason for automatic writing and the mystics credit the paranormal energy.

 It is also called Carpenter effect because Dr. W B Carpenter used the term for the first time in a research paper about the effects of Ouija board in 1852.
 The ideomotor effect or response has come from ideo meaning idea and motor stands for motion or action of muscles.

 It means that the automatic movements of muscles is independent of conscious desires or emotions of the person and arise in the mind from the ideas associated with motion related to that action.

-An idea could automatically excite motion not only in the muscles of voluntary motion, but also in every other function of the body.
+An idea could automatically excite motion not only in the muscles of voluntary motion but also in every other function of the body.

 It has been scientifically proved that the honest and intelligent people can unconsciously engage in muscular activity that is consistent with their expectations.

-The ideomotor response or IMR in hypnosis and psychology is a process in which a thought or mental image brings about a seemingly reflexive or automatic reaction of the muscle at minute level outside of the awareness of the subject.
+The ideomotor response or IMR in hypnosis and psychology is a process in which a thought or mental image brings about a seemingly reflexive or automatic reaction of the muscle at a minute level outside of the awareness of the subject.

 The salivation often occurs by imagining sucking a lemon, which is a secretory response and the body language is the most commonly visible aspect of IMR.